KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/CONTRIBUTING.md

 | Inspect the pipeline      | `node --run pipeline -- list` / `describe` / `logs`                                                           | Inspect the registered stages, pipelines, and recent run records.                                     |
 | Re-run processing+publish | `node scripts/orchestrator/index.ts run full-refresh-parallel --only=parallel-processing,aggregate-catalogue` | Re-run worker analysis and publication without re-running markdown parsing manually.                  |

-The `parallel-processing` stage is the expensive part of the run: it clones repositories, extracts metadata and screenshots, and performs the deeper checks that produce the stage-5 payload in memory.
+The `parallel-processing` stage is the expensive part of the run: it clones repositories, extracts metadata and screenshots, and performs the deeper checks that produce the analysis payload in memory.
 The follow-up `aggregate-catalogue` stage turns that payload into `modules.json`, `modules.min.json`, and `stats.json`.

 ### Orchestrator CLI for partial runs